Pakuranga Road and Hutchinsons Road Intersection Improvement

 Between 2020 and 2024, 14 crashes were reported, including 4 serious injury crashes and 6 minor injury crashes.

-6 of these crashes involved vulnerable road users (pedestrians, cyclists, or motorcyclists).
+6 of these crashes involved vulnerable road users such as, pedestrians, cyclists, or motorcyclists.

-The severity of these high-risk crash types underscores the need for safety enhancements, particularly when considering the mix of surrounding land uses.
+The severity of these high-risk crash types highlights the need for safety enhancements, particularly when considering the mix of surrounding land uses.